Partner Navigators connecting communities with support

 The Tāmaki Makaurau Recovery Office welcomes new Partner Navigators next week to boost support for under-served communities affected by severe weather events in 2023.

-Partner Navigators assisting with storm recovery and support are working with a range of demographics (old and young), ethnicities and Treaty partners such as:
+Partner Navigators assisting with storm recovery and support are working with a range of demographics (old and young), ethnicities and Treaty partners:

 • Te Kawerau Iwi Tiaki Trust